ibm-cloud-docs/vmwaresolutions/shared/shared_data_security.md

 VMware Solutions Shared supports high availability of the vCloud Director service itself.
 The service achieves high availability automatically and transparently by using the MZR feature that is provided by {{site.data.keyword.cloud_notm}}.

-However, you cannot configure workloads that are running VMs and vApps in a high availability manner across multiple {{site.data.keyword.CloudDataCent_notm}} sites.
-VMware Solutions Shared currently allows workloads to operate in only one {{site.data.keyword.CloudDataCent_notm}} site.
+However, you cannot configure workloads that are running VMs and vApps in a high availability manner across multiple {{site.data.keyword.cloud_notm}} data center sites.
+VMware Solutions Shared currently allows workloads to operate in only one {{site.data.keyword.cloud_notm}} data center site.
 Use VMware Solutions Shared with {{site.data.keyword.vmwaresolutions_short}} Dedicated to achieve high availability.
-You can deploy VMware Solutions Dedicated in six {{site.data.keyword.CloudDataCent_notm}} regions.
+You can deploy VMware Solutions Dedicated in six {{site.data.keyword.cloud_notm}} data center regions.

 ### Disaster recovery
 {: #shared_data-dr}